Tapestry (Star Trek: The Next Generation): Casting and filming

 John de Lancie returned to the series in "Tapestry" as Q, having appeared on a recurring basis since his first appearance in the pilot, "Encounter at Farpoint".
-He had already appeared twice during the 1992/93 television series as the character, both earlier in the season in "True Q" as well as the Star Trek: Deep Space Nine episode "Q-Less".
+He had already appeared twice during the 1992/93 television season as the character, both earlier in the TNG season in "True Q" as well as the Star Trek: Deep Space Nine episode "Q-Less".
 De Lancie thought that the script for "Tapestry" was "terrific", and praised the speech he got to perform at the end of the episode.

-Appearing for the first time in Star Trek was J.C.
-Brandy as Marta Batanides.
+Appearing for the first time in Star Trek was J. C. Brandy as Marta Batanides.
 She was 17 years old.
 She was nervous and intimidated to work with Patrick Stewart, but said that everyone on the cast and crew made her feel welcome.
 There were concerns when she first arrived on set for costume fitting as she looked quite young, and Stewart was worried about the age difference on screen.
 Director Les Landau requested that the hair and make-up on Brandy should make her look older.
 Brandy said that this "worked nicely", but they still "downplayed the sex".
-She was pleased with her scenes with Stewart, as they managed to capture a "nervousness and innocence" in Picard and Marta's relationship.
+She was pleased with her scenes with Stewart, as they managed to capture a "nervousness and innocence" in Picard and Batanides's relationship.
 The episode marked the first appearance of the Nausicaans on screen with Clint Carmichael playing the lead alien, although they had been mentioned earlier in the episode "Samaritan Snare".
 The two non-speaking members of the race were portrayed by stuntmen Tom Morga and Nick Dimitri.
 The two appeared on screen without make-up in the episodes "A Fistful of Datas" and "Emergence," respectively.